ranjans3091/logtrace/README.md

 # Problem Statement in Legacy Error Logging

-- In trigger context, if we are performing rollback using throw statement from catch block, we won't be able to store the error logs in salesforce, since all the DML will be rolled back.
+- In trigger context, if we are performing rollback using the throw statement from the catch block, we won't be able to store the error logs in Salesforce since all the DML will be rolled back.
 ```java
   try {
     insert new Account();